 The University of Zilina was established as the Railway College on 1st September 1953 by the separation from the Czech Technical University in Prague.
-It has gone from the University of Transport and Communications to the University of $\check{\mathsf{Z}}\mathsf{ilina}$ through numerous changes during its history.
-Finally, in 1996, it was renamed in Žilina.
-The University as a public university provides education at all three levels of higher education (Bachelor's degree, Engineer/Master's degree and students currently study in all forms of study.
+It has gone through numerous changes during its history.
+Finally, in 1996, it was renamed from the University of Transport and Communications to the University of Žilina in Žilina.
+The University as a public university provides education at all three levels of higher education (Bachelor's degree, Engineer/Master's degree and Doctoral degree) in both full-time and part-time forms.
+Approximately 11 000 students currently study in all forms of study.
 There are more than 1 500 employees and 650 of them are university teachers.